clivegross/namecheap-ddns-client/README.md

 ## Update dynamic DNS record with private IP address

-An alternate Python 3 script can be used to check if the hosts private IP address (its primary local IP address) has changed instead.
+An alternate Python 3 script, `ddns_private_ip.py` works the same as `ddns.py` but instead checks if the hosts private IP address (its primary local IP address) has changed, updating the Namecheap dynamic DNS record if a change is detected.
 This can be useful in a private intranet where you do not have control of the DHCP server.
 Obtains the primary IP address of the host using [this socket solution by fatal_error on Stack Overflow](https://stackoverflow.com/a/28950776).

-The program `ddns_private_ip.py` runs forever and checks the hosts primary private IP address every 10 minutes (frequency configurable in `config.ini`).
 Start the program by executing:

     python ddns_private_ip.py